Cutting and Handling ACM Panels

 Even though the first coat is thin there will be a lot of meringue like peaks that betray a smooth surface.
 Those will dissipate a bit in the first few minutes but not completely.
 After the first coat has dried for about 2 min then go back over with the roller (mostly dry not loaded).
 With no pressure on the roller, lightly roll the surface again breaking down the roughness and smoothing the surface.

-I use four coats to get a smooth surface that covers completely.
+I use three to four coats to get a smooth surface that covers completely.
 And the best part; no sanding is required between coats or after the last coat.
 The only sanding I do is when I sand the panel in preparation for the primer.
 The thickness of the application of course determines the drying time between coats but it dries pretty fast.

 I will say that the smooth, no sanding required, surface is not always a sure thing.
 My last batch of panels were much rougher and I found they needed to be sanded a little.
 Sanding Gesso is not a pleasant job as the paper gums up pretty badly and wet sanding is a mess.

 Clean up.....
 If I'm gessoing or priming several times in a day, or even the next day I wrap my roller in a plastic WalMart sack to keep it from drying out between uses.
-My coats are pretty thin, I wait about 1-1/2 hours between coats.
-I do not pour out any gesso on the panel.
+My coats are pretty thin, I wait about 2-3 hours between coats.
+Like the primer I do not pour out any gesso on the panel.
 I work the gesso into the roller on the palette then roll the next coat on.
 Pouring the gesso on the panel could soften and lift previous layers.

 After much review with various Technical Departments and experienced ACM users as well as other "Best Practices" sources, I'm pretty comfortable with this system.
-It makes a smooth surface that's not too absorbent and not too slick.
-I'm trying for a smooth very slightly pebbled texture.
+It makes a smooth surface that's not extremely absorbent and not too slick.
+I'm trying for a smooth slightly pebbled texture.
 Adjust the method and find your technique for the texture you most enjoy.